SwiftERM Hyper-personalisation for ecommerce email marketing

 Actual methods for cross-promotion can vary, and there are ways you can do it at every level of the funnel.
 Top-of-funnel activities can be things like co-sponsoring an outdoor living podcast or blog.
 Depending on the time of year, a co-branded gift guide could be a great initiative.
 Or you could even do down-funnel promotions like offering a discount on one product with the purchase of another.

-8. Participate in online events and discussions.
+8. Participate in Ecommerce Events and Discussions.

 As online communication and events surge, there may be opportunities to increase brand awareness with target communities.
 Leverage your expertise by participating in webinars or virtual conferences to get the word out about your business.